Jump down to a discussion comparing Google Earth Pro with GIS

 - is a great research tool

-- has a large active user community with a public discussion forum
+- has a large active user community

 - is pre-loaded with a wide variety useful data